HelioCampos/rocket-nginx/README.md

 To disable WordPress cron job, add the following line to your `wp-config.php`:
 `define('DISABLE_WP_CRON', true);`

-Then, manually a cron job every 15 minutes (it should be enough for most websites):
+Then, manually add a cron job every 15 minutes (it should be enough for most websites):

 `*/15 * * * * wget -q -O - http://www.website.com/wp-cron.php?doing_wp_cron >/dev/null 2>&1`